 A lesser-known fact is that the anti-fungal drugs the doctor prescribes to you may well interact with other drugs or supplements, and here are the most common drug interactions I have discovered.
 There will be more clashes with azole drugs and certain drugs prescribed by your doctor, but these are probably the most common ones.
-Ask your pharmacist or go to Dr. Google if you are unsure.
+Ask your local chemist (pharmacist) or go to your beloved Dr. Google if you are unsure.
 But should you use a drug or a natural medicine, what choice should you or your practitioner make?

 Is your practitioner managing your drug medications appropriately?
 I have discovered that a considerable number of people have mild to severe adverse drug reactions.
 Having clarity when a patient really does need a pharmaceutical medication and when their medication is inappropriate is vital knowledge that any clinician must have, whether they are a natural medicine or conventional medicine practitioner.